githelsui/student-info-system/README.md

 # Student Information System
 Java application organizes students by name and ID number.
 Input student name and ID number to save into a respective text file.
-Sort, find, delete students.</br>
-Application's GUI made with JFrame.
+Sort, find, delete students.
+The app's graphic user interface was made with JFrame.

 ## Download
 **Download Prerequisites**<br />